oom-ai/oomstore/README.md

 oomstore allows you to:

-- Define features with YAML
+- Define features with YAML.
-- Store features in databases of choice (see [supported databases](https://oom.ai/docs/supported-databases))
+- Store features in databases of choice.
-- Retrieve features for both online and offline use, fast (see [benchmark](https://oom.ai/docs/benchmark))
+- Retrieve features for both online serving and offline training, **fast**.

 Please see our [docs](https://oom.ai/docs) for more details.

+## Features

+oomstore's edges:

+- 🍼 Simple.
+Being serverless and CLI-friendly, users can be productive in hours, not months.
+- 🔌 Composable.
+We support your preferred [databases of choice](https://oom.ai/docs/supported-databases).
+- ⚡ Fast.
+[Benchmark](https://oom.ai/docs/benchmark) shows oomstore performs QPS > 50k and latency < 0.3 ms with Redis.
+- 🌊 Streaming.
+We support streaming features to ensure your predictions are up-to-date.

 ## Architecture